donaldcrane/kaya/README.md

 - Clone the project
 - cd into the project's folder and run npm install to install dependencies
-- Create a .env file and add PORT value, JWT_KEY, COOKIE_KEY, MONGO_URL for development and TEST_MONGO_URL for testing
+- Create a .env file check the .env.sample for the keys variables

 - Run npm run seed to seed data into the database
 - Run npm run dev to start the server